AlekseiStalker/Balls_game/README.md

 - The level of bricks will be increased after each round you throw the balls.

 ## Game Features
 - Acceleration of the game
-- Pause
 - Best result
 - Current number of balls